DedekindCuts/dotfiles/.github/README.md

 You can easily make one of these according to your own needs using the existing [profiles](../.yadm/profiles) as a template.

 Further customizations can be made by using yadm's classes (see [here](https://yadm.io/docs/alternates#).)
-For example, if I create a profile named "Something" in which the yadm class is set to "Something", then when I run the bootstrap script it will offer to apply the [macOS settings](../.dotfiles/.macos-settings) specified in the file ".macos##Something", if it exists.
+For example, if I create a profile named "Something" in which the yadm class is set to "Something", then when I run the bootstrap script it will offer to apply the [macOS settings](../.dotfiles/macos-settings) specified in the file "macos##Something", if it exists.
-If a file named for the current yadm class does not exist, or if the yadm class is not set, then it will use the file with no class name (".macos##) by default.
+If a file named for the current yadm class does not exist, or if the yadm class is not set, then it will use the file with no class name ("macos##) by default.

 The recommended workflow for customizing these dotfiles is as follows:
 1. fork this repository